GoBoundless/spar/README.md

 ```css
 /*= deploy */
 ```

-This directive instructs the deploy task to output & upload these files.
-You only need to do this for Javascript and CSS based files, as Spar deploys all images, pages, and static files automatically.
+You only need to do this for additional root-level Javascript and CSS based files, as Spar deploys all images, pages, and static files automatically.

 # Example Spar Applications